-- Each entity shall verify the other entity's certificate as described in clause 8.1.2.2 "Certificate Verification". - The entities shall authenticate each other using the validated certificates as specified in TLS 1.3 IETF RFC 8446 [5] and DTLS 1.2 IETF RFC 6347 [6] specifications. - The (D)TLS cipher suite profile for the Certificate-Based Security Association Establishment Framework shall conform to clause 10.2.3. - Following successful authentication of Entity B, Entity A shall associate the security context with IdB (Entity B's entity identifier) configured to Entity A during Association Configuration. - Following successful authentication of Entity A, Entity B shall associate the security context with a CSE-ID, AE-ID or list of allowed AE-IDs: - If Entity A establishes a security context by presenting a CSE-ID certificate, then Entity B shall associate the security context with the CSE-ID in the certificate. - If Entity A establishes a security context by presenting an AE-ID certificate, then Entity B shall associate the security context with the Absolute AE-ID in the certificate. - If Entity A establishes a security context by presenting a device certificate, then Entity B shall associate the security context with the Credential-ID formed from the globally unique hardware instance identifier in the certificate as described in clause 10.4 "Credential Details".
+- Each entity shall verify the other entity's certificate as described in clause 8.1.2.2 "Certificate Verification". - The entities shall authenticate each other using the validated certificates as specified in TLS 1.2 IETF RFC 5246 [5] and DTLS 1.2 IETF RFC 6347 [6] specifications. - The (D)TLS cipher suite profile for the Certificate-Based Security Association Establishment Framework shall conform to clause 10.2.3. - Following successful authentication of Entity B, Entity A shall associate the security context with IdB (Entity B's entity identifier) configured to Entity A during Association Configuration. - Following successful authentication of Entity A, Entity B shall associate the security context with a CSE-ID, AE-ID or list of allowed AE-IDs: - If Entity A establishes a security context by presenting a CSE-ID certificate, then Entity B shall associate the security context with the CSE-ID in the certificate. - If Entity A establishes a security context by presenting an AE-ID certificate, then Entity B shall associate the security context with the Absolute AE-ID in the certificate. - If Entity A establishes a security context by presenting a Node-ID certificate, then Entity B shall associate the security context with the Credential-ID formed from the globally unique Node identifier in the certificate. - If Entity A establishes a security context by presenting a device certificate, then Entity B shall associate the security context with the Credential-ID formed from the globally unique hardware instance identifier in the certificate as described in clause 10.4 "Credential Details".
 Entity B shall then use Credential-ID to determine the CSE-ID, AE-ID or list of allowed AE-IDs as described in clause 8.2.1 "Overview on Security Association Establishment Frameworks". - If Entity A establishes a security context by presenting a raw public key certificate, then Entity B shall associate the security context with the Credential-ID formed from the corresponding public key identifier described in clause 10.1.2 "Public Key Identifiers".
 Entity B shall then use Credential-ID to determine the CSE-ID or AE-ID as described in clause 8.2.1 "Overview on Security Association Establishment Frameworks".